Artist: Black Francis

 WTF: “curiouser and curiouser until the Vagina Dentata”

 I’ve had words with the editor of The Quietus in my own day, so I’m not surprised to see him go apeshit on his own ridiculous site.
-I got John’s saucy tongue up my inbox when I made fun of his Jaga Jazzist review, but apparently it takes far less to set him off on a comment board.
-Man’s got a chigger up a chapped ass.
+I got John’s saucy tongue all up in my inbox after I made fun of his Jaga Jazzist review, but apparently it takes far less to set him off on a comment board.
+He’s a…sensitive man.

 I wouldn’t want him in charge of my zine for the mentally obese, but John did get me thinking about one thing.
-What made readers light his butt fuse so close to the knot with this review?
+What in John Calvert’s review made readers write comments that in turn made John Doran react so violently?

 Turns out there’s plenty of justification.
-I didn’t even know where to start laughing.
 It took a few rereads, but far as I can tell, the review serves two purposes.
-One is to complain there’s not enough Pixies in Frank Black’s 19th solo album since leaving the band.
-The other’s to give John Calvert a playoff berth in Metaphor Fest 2010.
+One is to complain that there’s not enough Pixies in Frank Black’s 19th solo album since leaving the band.
+The other is to give John Calvert a playoff berth in Metaphor/Simile Fest 2010.